GoogleCloudPlatform/gke-stateful-applications-demo/README.md

 When running a database using Kubernetes Engine, as an operator you need to be experienced with Kubernetes Engine and the datasource that you are running.
 If you are able to use a hosted solution then it is recommended that you use the hosted solution.
-One the other hand, if you are not able to run a datasource in a hosted solution then hosting it is Kubernetes Engine is doable.
+On the other hand, if you are not able to run a datasource in a hosted solution then hosting it is Kubernetes Engine is doable.
 The challenge is not Kubernetes or Kubernetes Engine, but the challenge is migrating and operating a database in a container based system that can do